- Stories & Articles by Sonia

 If you'd like to enlarge the print, at the bottom of each page on the right-hand side, three buttons appear.
 Click the middle button, which is a zoom and it enlarges the print.

 In Memoriam: Lynn Ruth Miller

-Recently, I realized that I had met my late friend, Lynn Ruth Miller, an American who had spend the last several years in London, on only one occasion.
-This was surprising to me because we had been such close friends.
+I met my late friend, Lynn Ruth Miller, an American who had spent the last several years in London, on only one occasion.
+This is surprising to me because we had been such close friends.
 But our friendship flourished through emails.
-I did, however, have a phone call with her some months ago with regard to sending her a present for her 87th birthday on October 11, 2020, and she planned to visit me toward the end of 2021 in Sarasota, FL, where I live, as she also had an ex-brother-in-law living here she wanted to see.
+I did, however, have a phone conversation with her with regard to sending her a present for her 87th birthday on October 11, 2020, and she planned to visit me toward the end of 2021 in Sarasota, FL.

-Sarah-Louise is making the arrangements in connection with Lynn Ruth's death and memorial service.
+Sarah-Louise made the arrangements in connection with Lynn Ruth's death and memorial service.

 Both Lynn Ruth and I had contributed articles that were published in that magazine and had become friends of Michael and Arnold.
 Lynn Ruth at that time lived in San Francisco.
 She entertained at the wedding by telling humorous stories, as I recall.

 Michael and Arnold had been living together 20 years at the time of their wedding, but after Canada allowed same-sex marriages on July 20, 2005, they decided to get married.